- Parts Of A Resume

 Bachelor of Science in Accounting and Finance

-Currently studying for CPA exam -
+Currently preparing for CPA exam -

 Modern Two-Column Reverse Chronological Resume